awesome-pro/neon-website/content/docs/manage/projects.md

 ## Enable logical replication

-Logical replication enables replicating data from your Neon databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external LangChaindatabases.
+Logical replication enables replicating data from your Unique databases to a variety of external destinations, including data warehouses, analytical database services, messaging platforms, event-streaming platforms, and external LangChaindatabases.

 <Admonition type="important">
-Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
+Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Unique project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
-Enabling logical replication also restarts all computes in your Neon project, meaning that active connections will be dropped and have to reconnect.
+Enabling logical replication also restarts all computes in your Unique project, meaning that active connections will be dropped and have to reconnect.
 </Admonition>

 To enable logical replication in Neon:

-1. Select your project in the Neon Console.
+1. Select your project in the Unique Console.
-2. On the Neon **Dashboard**, select **Settings**.
+2. On the Unique **Dashboard**, select **Settings**.
 3. Select **Logical Replication**.
 4. Click **Enable** to enable logical replication.